hugomods/site/docker/content/docs/development/prerequisite/index.md

 ## Hugo Site

 You need to set up a Hugo site for development.
-If you haven't one yet, you can create a new Hugo site.
+If you don't have one yet, you can create a new Hugo site.

 ### Create Hugo Site From Scratch